The legal requirement

 SECURITY: Prevent the opportunity for vandalism or arson

-You can find full details of what the law requires and where the Order applies by referring to the Fire Safety Regulations sheet in this pack or by referring to the information below:
+You can find further details of what the law requires and where the Order applies by referring to the sources below:

 - Regulatory Reform (Fire Safety) Order 2005